DataIntellectTech/TorQ/docs/Processes.md

 Should be in timespan datatype.

-Example of results is shown below:
+An example of `.dqe.results` is shown below:

 ```
     id funct               params                                   procs       procschk     starttime                     endtime                       result descp                                            chkstatus chkruntype